-The Jean Hofmann STEM Innovation Center represents a new era of secondary education for young women – one shaped by breakthrough integration and global capabilities.
+The Jean Hofmann Center for Innovation represents a new era of secondary education for young women – one shaped by breakthrough integration and global capabilities.
 Carondelet High School is poised to transform the intellectual and physical landscape of its campus, and the lives of its students, for generations to come.
 By creating its own future, Carondelet is redefining and advancing its institutional mission in innovative ways.

 This unprecedented opportunity, put in motion through the generosity of the Hofmann Family Foundation, profoundly impacts the way students and teachers think, learn, and share.
-With their lead gift to fund the Jean Hofmann STEM Innovation Center, Ken and Jean Hofmann and their daughter, Lisa Hofmann Morgan, are transforming the education young women receive.
+With their lead gift to fund the Jean Hofmann Center for Innovation, Ken and Jean Hofmann and their daughter, Lisa Hofmann Morgan, are transforming the education young women receive.

 "Ken was a person of great vision who was deeply committed to Catholic education.
 His commitment to opening doors for others was borne from a life of hard work and his own transformational Catholic education.
 Jean and Lisa have worked alongside Mr. Hofmann in these endeavors and are continuing the family's devoted legacy to make a difference," said Carondelet President Bonnie Cotter.
 "We are so very grateful to the Hofmann family for making a new future possible for young women."

 While so many in the Carondelet family were thankful for this gift, it was Lisa Hofmann Morgan who seemed most thankful of all.
 Her recognition of the Sisters of St. Joseph spoke to the core of the "love, compassion, and caring they provided for so many years and the manner in which they nurtured the lasting relationships, which are the foundation that brought us here today," said Lisa Hofmann Morgan.
 These words of irrepressible gratitude speak to the "faith, heart, and courage" Lisa Hofmann Morgan inspires and lives.